Devoted to the Care, Health and Training of Dogs and Cats

 What is my deductible?
 This is the amount you’re responsible for before benefits kick in.
 Deductibles can be computed on an annual basis, or per incident (annual is usually recommended).

 How much will I be reimbursed for my vet bills?
 This is the percentage of the remaining cost (after the deductible), you can expect the insurance company to cover.
 Usually you can choose from 70%, 80%, or 90% reimbursement levels, with higher reimbursement levels resulting in a more expensive monthly premium.
-That’s the same way health insurance works for people – if you want a lower deductible, you pay a higher monthly premium.

 My personal opinion is: if you can afford a big vet bill – if you can at least charge it on a credit card without ruining yourself financially, then it’s probably ok to go with a cheaper monthly premium.
 But seriously – if you cannot afford unexpected vet expenses, you should pay a bit more each month to make sure you’re covered if something happens!